Annual report to city recaps 2020 accomplishments

 • Blowing Springs/Metfield connector: Estimated completion by the end of March.

-• ADRDOT is planning to resurface Highway 279 (Forest Hills Blvd) from Highway 72 to the Missouri border.
+• ARDOT is planning to resurface Highway 279 (Forest Hills Blvd) from Highway 72 to the Missouri border.
 The project will start within two to four weeks.
 Estimated completion is mid-2021.

 • The approved 2021 city budget has $2.6M set aside for street resurfacing.
 This is double the normal annual budget.

-Note: Editor’s Note: Mayor Peter Christie of Bella Vista recently gave his state of the city address the City Council.
-Below is the text of his address.